tiannian/consensus-rs/README.md

 #### Sparse Epoch

 Epoch IDs do not have to be strictly auto-incrementing.
 It can be sparse.
-Just make sure the numbers increase over time.
+Just make sure the numbers increased based on time.

 ### Relaxed Stable Network